 If I am seeking help for my child, do I need to go to therapy, too?

 - When a child is facing a difficult challenge, the entire family is affected.
 Whenever possible, we like to work with whole families.
 This does not mean every family member needs to attend every session.
 Who will attend each session is a collaborative decision made by family members and the therapist intern.
 For the first session, a parent or legal guardian does need to be present with the child in order to help complete the intake paperwork and sign the consent for treatment.

 I am coming to talk about my relationship.
 What if my partner will not attend with me?

 - If your partner does not agree to come to an initial session, do not let that keep you from getting the help you need.
 Schedule the session.
 Your therapist intern can work with you on strategies to engage your partner in future sessions.

 Is Lipscomb Family Therapy Center only for Lipscomb students and employees?

 - No, the center is open to the public.
-The services are provided by therapists in the Master of Marriage and Family Therapy Program at Lipscomb University.
+The services are provided by therapist interns in the Master of Marriage and Family Therapy Program at Lipscomb University.
 Our graduate therapist interns are supervised and trained to deliver valuable, constructive, and beneficial feedback to those in need.
-All student therapists adhere to the American Association of Marriage and Family Therapy (AAMFT) Code of Ethics and are dedicated to helping clients achieve their goals.
+All therapist interns adhere to the American Association of Marriage and Family Therapy (AAMFT) Code of Ethics and are dedicated to helping clients achieve their goals.